How to Make a Difference in the World as a Teenager

 - Pick up trash in your neighborhood.

 Helping the Poor and Homeless

 - Sign up as a family to ring bells for the Salvation Army.
-My husband and I did this years ago with some friends and had fun.
+My husband and I did this years ago with some friends and had a lot of fun.

 - Volunteer in a food bank or soup kitchen.
 Does your home church, synagogue, mosque, etc. directly support the homeless or poor?
 If so, that’s a great place to help.
 The girls and I spend our time in our church’s food bank by filling the bags when people come in and taking them out to their car.
 Also, see if your neighborhood has a family shelter that provides meals.
 In our area, if you want to volunteer with kids, it’s easier (and less intimidating) to make and serve a meal at the women and children’s shelter than the one for the men.

 - Kids love toys, so encourage yours to purchase one to donate to Toys for Tots.

 - Babysit for free to help out a young couple.